canonical/certification-docs/Policy_Guide.rst

 essentially identical except for the addtion or deletion of a Cache Battery.

 Your Partner Engineer or the Certification Team will work with you to determine if a RAID Controller is exempt from testing.
+This will be handled as we build the test matrix for all Vendor Approved Options that apply to each Server Model.

 HBA
 '''
-All HBAs must be tested.
+HBAs must be tested.
+We will work with you to determine which particular ones from the list of Vendor Approved Options will need to be tested and which can be risk assumed.

 CNA and Network Devices
 '''''''''''''''''''''''